 Saving on materials

 If you love the idea of having all the camping gear, but don’t think you can justify the cost of materials, then camping hacks are the perfect way to get the best of both worlds.
 Not only do you get all the snazzy gear such as your new lantern for the evening, but you also have a headlight and a bottle of water for the day.

 Creating extra space

 Space is generally at a premium when packing for your camping trip.
+Even if you are travelling in your own car, it will get packed up very quickly.
 Every crevice counts and if you can save on space then why not?
 Bringing smaller containers of the kitchen essentials is a great camping tip which saves you space without compromising on your dietary needs.